 Figure 2-6 depicts a hash cluster segment as a horizontal row of blocks.
 As shown in the graphic, a query can retrieve data in a single I/O.

 Figure 2-6 Retrieving Data from a Hash Cluster

-A limitation of hash clusters is the unavailability of range scans on nonindexed cluster keys.
+A limitation of hash clusters is the unavailability of range scans on nonindexed cluster keys (see "Index Range Scan").
 Assume no separate index exists for the hash cluster created in Hash Cluster Creation.
 A query for departments with IDs between 20 and 100 cannot use the hashing algorithm because it cannot hash every possible value between 20 and 100.
 Because no index exists, the database must perform a full scan.